hugl2030/electron-microscopy-training/README.md

 Formatting consistency designed for LLM:

 - Use sub-bullets (`-`) for details under each step
+- No periods for action commands (e.g., `Click Col Valves Open on TEMUI`)
+- Use periods for observations/explanations (e.g., `Notice the image is pulsing in and out.`)
+- Lowercase for general text, uppercase only for acronyms:
+  - Uppercase: TEM, STEM, 4D-STEM, EELS, EDS, HAADF, ABF, BF, FFT, FOV, LLM
+  - Uppercase: TEMUI, Velox (software names)
+  - Uppercase: A1, A2, B2, C1, C2, C3, S3 (aberration parameters)
+  - Lowercase: beam, aperture, intensity, magnification, etc.
 - Place images after relevant steps with `alt` text and `width="500"`
 - Place `<img>` with an intention when it is presented after a bullet point
 - Use `.jpg` format for images (not `.png`)